kenchan-canuck/ken-public-docs/README.txt

 Requirements
 ============
-    All the licensees must comply with the included Creative Common License (see LICENSE.txt)
+    All the licensees must comply with the included Creative Commons License (see LICENSE.txt)